Table of Contents

-Although most of the drivers prefer high-speed motorways or freeways if travelling for long distance but sometimes regional roads are much more pleasant to drive because the landscape and flavour changes quite frequently on regional roads whereas on motorways, the visuals don’t change that frequently and sometimes creates a monotonous visual to the drivers and this would also lead to reducing the alertness of the driver and may trigger momentary fatigue.
+Although most the drivers prefer high-speed motorways or freeways if travelling for long distances but sometimes regional roads are much more pleasant to drive because the landscape and flavour change quite frequently on regional roads whereas on motorways, the visuals don’t change that frequently and sometimes create a monotonous visual to the drivers and this would also lead to reducing the alertness of the driver and may trigger momentary fatigue.

 Local roads primarily connect the urban pockets of a town.
 It generally caters to the local movement of people living in that town, however, local markets or shopping centres do generate some movement of good vehicles.
 Local roads also cater to major pedestrian and cyclist movements, so footway and cycle tracks or cycle lanes play a very important role in the safe movement of pedestrians and cyclists.